 Roughness length functions

 There was no optimal pair of values of c and d from the NDVI-z0m relationship; rice and maize had very different heights and z0m for a given NDVI value (Figure 3).
 In order to test the effect of using different parameter sets in (6), we fit c and d to different crops and growth stages.
 Set 1 was fit to rice, set 2 to sprouting maize, set 3 to senescent maize, and set 4 to a combination of senescent rice, sprouting and flowering cotton, and sprouting and flowering maize (Figure 3).
-Formal parameter estimation minimizing least squares yielded equations that did not fit targeted features in the NDVI-z0m relationship, in particular maize, so we used manual parameter adjustment and visual inspection to provide a range of NDVI-z0m relationships.
+Formal parameter estimation minimizing least squares yielded equations did not fit targeted features in the NDVI-z0m relationship, in particular maize, so we used manual parameter adjustment and visual inspection to provide a range of NDVI-z0m relationships which are...

 Automated SEBAL: Pixel selection thresholds and domain effects